mindspore-ai/docs/docs/mindelec/docs/source_en/point_cloud.md

 model_net = Maxwell3D(6)
 ```

 Then, call the `create_dataset` function in `src/dataset` to load dataset.
-This function is implemented using the dataset utilities of MindElec and can automatically shuffle data and batch data.
+This function is implemented using the dataset utilities of MindSpore Elec and can automatically shuffle data and batch data.

 ```python
 dataset, _ = create_dataset(opt.data_path, batch_size=config.batch_size, shuffle=True)